ColoradoSchoolOfMines/blockmrs/doc/design.md

 ## 3. Doctor modifies patient data
 1. (A) Requests data from patient
 2. Find latest record that includes the patient's and doctor's public key
+3. Verify record
-3. Decrypt IPFS file
+4. Decrypt IPFS file
-4. *Appointment occurs*
+5. *Appointment occurs*
-5. Make modifications to the patient's record
+6. Make modifications to the patient's record
-6. Encrypt file with patient's and doctor's public keys
+7. Encrypt file with patient's and doctor's public keys
-7. Store to IPFS and get a hash
+8. Store to IPFS and get a hash
-8. (A) Send hash to patient
+9. (A) Send hash to patient
-9. (A) *Patient does (1), with the update being the diff of the master record and the doctors modifications.*
+10. (A) *Patient does (1), with the update being the diff of the master record and the doctors modifications.*